Three Levels of Court in Alberta

 Legal Representation in Alberta Courts

-A person is entitled to be represented by a lawyer or an agent in Provincial Court.
+A person is entitled to be represented by a lawyer or an agent in Court of Alberta.
 An agent can include a person who is acting on your behalf, but is not a lawyer.

-Only a lawyer can represent a person in the Court of Queen’s Bench.
+Only a lawyer can represent a person in the Court of King’s Bench.